 7) Click anywhere on the map display to accept the update.

-If the radiometry of your replaced area is very different from your reference image and it stands out like a sore thumb, you can blend it in with special keys on your keyboard.
+If the radiometry of your replaced area is very different from your reference image and it stands out like a sore thumb, you can use Color Match and Blend Width to make the edit look more seamless.
 This is done by matching the color of your replacement imagery with the color from the reference imagery.
-There are two main types of color matching techniques: area color matching and edge color matching.
+Color matching and blending are only available for multispectral and panchromatic imagery.

 Save your edits